cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 ![5.svg](../../../static/img/tutorial/rest-api/5.svg)

 Let's try making our request again.
-Bearer tokens go into the "Authorization" header of the HTTP request and must be formatted in this manner: "`Bearer <TOKEN>`".
+Bearer tokens go into the "Authorization" header of the HTTP request and must be formatted in this manner: `Bearer <TOKEN>`.

 ```bash
 export TOKEN=...